-Program:GerontologyDept:Sociology, Gerontology and Substance Abuse StudiesMajor:GerontologyCollege:Liberal ArtsDegree:Master of Arts (M.A.)Major Code:5650
+Program: Gerontology Dept: Sociology, Gerontology a Liberal Arts Major: Gerontology College: Degree: Master of Arts (M.A.)
+Major Code: 5650

 Gerontology, M.A.

 The Adult Education - Gerontology major provides the student with a base of information and experiences, in and out of the classroom, for dealing with the many aspects of aging.
 Many of today's concerns with a more mature population are explored.
 The emphasis in the Gerontology major is on the "humanistic" approach, recognizing that aging is a developmental state.